GDAngela/Online-chatroom/README.md

 -MySql to store and manage messages and user informatin

+-frontend: HTML5,css

--frontend: HTML5,css,Javascript and jQuery
+-Backend : Javascript and jQuery

--Perform unit test using PHPunit framwork and PHP CURL
+-Perform unit test using PHPunit framwork and CURL